The Bombs Are Dropped

 I was fortunate, I once read a great definition of luck—“Luck is when opportunity meets preparation”.

 I will get into this in more detail in a future blog, but as noted, the first “bomb” was in Vietnam.
 I’ve since learned that prostate cancer is a disease associated with Agent Orange exposure.
-There is a much higher incidence of the higher grades (Gleason 7-10) among those of us who were stationed there versus Vietnam-era vets of the same age who didn’t have to go there.
-So both “bombs” were most likely due to my being in Nam.
 So please get used to me being on a “soapbox” encouraging my fellow Nam vets to get tested regularly.